suuhm/unblock-proxy.sh/README.md

 ![Thumb](/img/unblock-version.gif)
-### A "Swiss Army proxy-knife" to avoid geoblocking in Video on Demand and censorship!
+### A "Swiss Army proxy-knife" to avoid geoblocking in Video on Demand and censorship in your whole network!

-# Background
+# Background - Why this script?
+There are many devices in my network, which do not allow to set a proxy manually, I have always had to prepare my router or a computer, which was a lot of time and configuration effort.

+With this script, I have the possibility to offer a proxy in my whole network for desired domains.
+Even if DNS or transparent router.
+Furthermore I can choose which proxy engine should be used.

+It couldn't be easier!

 This Script uses a List of (Free)-Proxies and Domains that allows you to set up unrestricted access to streaming content on your smart-TV, Kodi, Emby Mediaserver and other devices to watch your media region-free like:

     Zattoo